jameswong3388/jameswong3388/README.md

 I’m currently working on :

-- [Chrysie](https://chrysie.jameswong.tech/) - A virtual assistant for all things related to chrysanthemums !
+- Verax AI - An Interview Analyst!

 Tools :